-Here’s everything you need to know about Mac security and how to protect yourself.
+Read on for everything you need to know about Mac security and how to protect yourself.

-General Tab - Disable automatic login & set password
+General Tab: Disable automatic login & set password

-FileVault Tab - Turn it on
+FileVault Tab: Turn it on

 Encrypting all your data is a laborious job, but your Mac will do it in the background while your computer is running, so you won’t experience downtime.

-Firewall Tab - Turn it on and review apps and services
+Firewall Tab: Turn it on and review apps and services

 Also, check the box to Enable stealth mode.
 This gives you extra protection by putting a sort of invisibility cloak over your system.
 Any outside networks that try to ping it will get no response.

-Privacy Tab — Review apps and data access
+Privacy Tab: Review apps and data access

 Mac Tip #2 — Know what you are sharing

 In System Preferences, click on Sharing.
 On the left side of the window, you’ll see a list of all the sharing services.
 The checked boxes show you what you are actively sharing at the moment.
 Clicking on a service brings up a summary of what it does.

 Mac Tip #3 — Set your browser’s security settings

 In Safari, under the Privacy tab, you can select Manage Website Data.
-Clicking this shows you a list of all the websites you’ve visited that have kept data on your machine, whether in the form of caches, cookies, databases, or simple local storage.
+Clicking this shows you a list of all the websites you’ve visited that currently have data stored on your machine, whether in the form of caches, cookies, databases, or simple local storage.
 If you’ve never checked this list before, it’s going to be long.